 Guyana spotted roach Blaptica dubia

-This species is becoming commonly kept in the hobby and makes a great addition to any roach collection.
-The females have very short wingcases and are spotted in red-brown, black, and buff.
+This species was a rare pet kept in the hobby until it became a very popular feeder animal early 2000s.
+It is still a great addition to any roach collection.
+The females have very short outer wings (tegmina) and the abdomens are spotted in red-brown, black, and buff.
 Females can be quite colorful.
-The adults and nymphs enjoy the usual roach fare (ie. dogfood, vegetables, fruit) and are very active.
+The adults and nymphs enjoy the usual roach fare (ie. dog food, vegetables, fruit) and are very active.
 Fortunately this species is unable to climb glass in either the adult or nymph stages.

 Formosan Sand Roach Unidentified polyphagid